Idiom: the jury is (still) out

-— A: “Are you going to Europe the summer?”
+— A: “Are you going to Europe this summer?”
 B: “The jury still out but I’ll find out if my holiday request is approved very soon.”

-— The jury is still out about the new receptionist—she's doing okay at the job but she's also been late several times this week.
+— The jury's out about the new receptionist—she's doing okay at the job but she's also been late several times this week.

 — The jury is still out about whether charter schools are better than public schools.